 - Encourage choices by using a surprise symbol or a generic symbol for play or together time.

 Young children love responsibility and being engaged in meaningful work.
-Age-appropriate chores will foster independence and a sense of achievement.
+Age-appropriate chores will foster independence, grow life skills and result in a sense of achievement.

 Fun chores for young children include: